mjaydenkim/cozmo/index.md

 ### cozmo
-My cozmo project controls Cozmo by calling in to the number +1 (925) 29 COZMO.
+my cozmo project controls cozmo by calling in to the number +1 (925) 29 COZMO.

 ```markdown
 from flask import Flask, request